High Line Canal Trail Trailheads and Segments

 How to Break Up the High Line Canal Trail

 Most people can’t walk 71 miles in one attempt.
-And with no camping allowed along the trail, you’ll need to make a plan for how you’ll walk the entire trail.
+And with no camping allowed along the trail, you’ll need to plan how you’ll walk the entire route.
 We’ve broken the trail up into three ways to hike it.
-No matter how you hike it, you’ll want to own a copy of High Line Canal Trail Guide.
+No matter how you hike it, you’ll want to own a copy of the High Line Canal Trail Guide.

 The Guide is essential for a successful hike.
-Not only does it have a map, but it lists locations of restrooms, discusses amazing Canal history, and provides tips for your hike.
+Not only does it have a map, but it lists locations of restrooms, discusses incredible Canal history, and provides tips for your journey.

 I recommend walking the trail from the northern end at Green Valley Ranch to its southern end at Waterton Canyon.
 You’ll have the front range in your view almost the entire time.

 *A word about the term “segment.”
-The Guide uses the term segment when breaking the High Line Canal Trail into 27 sections.
-That terminology is continued here.
-Within the recommended options to hike the Trail, you’ll see segment used again.
+The Guide uses the term segment when breaking the High Line Canal Trail into 27 sections, and the same terminology will continue here.
 Each recommended option combines the smaller segments from the Guide.

 - You can do it in 27 segments of about 2-4 miles a piece (Short and Sweet Option)

 - You can do it in 14 segments of about 5-8 miles a piece.
 (Medium and Enjoyable Option)